Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 > Only available in Australia and New Zealand

-What I love about these socks is that they feature an elasticated foot arch to prevent the sock from riding down.
+When I tested these socks I really liked the elasticated foot arch to prevent the sock from riding down.

 The sock is a nice height, one that will stop your hiking boots from rubbing the skin on your ankles.